dansmyers/HonorsThesisGuide/README.md

 - Finally, it expicitly tells the reader what contributions you are making and why they are important.

 Here is the complete second paragraph of the (Nakamoto, 2008) paper introduction.
 It tells you, in four sentences, the main gap that the paper addresses, the need for addressing this gap, and the two main contributions of the paper.
-Key phrases are bolded by me.
+I have emphasized the key phrases.

-> **What is needed is** an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.
-Transactions that are computationally impractical to reverse **would protect** sellers from fraud, and routine escrow mechanisms could easily be implemented to protect buyers. **In this paper, we propose a solution** to the double-spending problem using a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions. **The system is secure** as long as honest nodes collectively control more CPU power than any cooperating group of attacker nodes.
+> *What is needed is* an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.
+Transactions that are computationally impractical to reverse *would protect* sellers from fraud, and routine escrow mechanisms could easily be implemented to protect buyers. *In this paper, we propose a solution* to the double-spending problem using a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions. *The system is secure* as long as honest nodes collectively control more CPU power than any cooperating group of attacker nodes.

 ### Writing the Literature Review